asantos00/website/content/blog/e2e-tests-with-cypress.md

 The fact the you can just `npm install` and start writing/running tests is amazing.
 Adding to that, the UI tool also helps  a lot debugging and developing new test cases.

-In the end, and this is probably more of an personal taste to, the API is so clean, tests are pretty easy to read and navigate, making it a good place for new starters.
+To finish and this is probably more of an personal taste, I found the API is so clean, tests are pretty easy to read and navigate, making it a good place for starters when onboarding on a project.

-What do you think about Cypress?
+What do you think about Cypress, have you used it?

-I would love to hear your opinion and experience as well as any questions/feedback you have about this post, please reach out in any of the networks below
+I would love to hear your opinion and experience as well as any questions/feedback you have about this post.
+Feel free to reach out to me!

 ### More related